amrvac/amrvac/doc/convert.md

 from cell centered (or cell data) to cell corner (or point data) types can also be achieved in paraview itself, with the filter _Cell data to Point data_.
-There may be subtle differences between the way MPI-AMRVAC does this nterpolation, and the way it happens internally to paraview, so we provide both options as output _*.vtu_ files.
+There may be subtle differences between the way MPI-AMRVAC does this interpolation, and the way it happens internally to paraview, so we provide both options as output _*.vtu_ files.
 Similar observations hold for the Tecplot format.